layo02/Deep-Learning-Hardware-Benchmark/README.md

 * Huynh Quang Nguyen Vo (MSc), Aalto University.

 ## Appendix
-1. For the installation of Python, Tensorflow, and other dependencies, please refer to the `Instruction Guide.ipynb` file.
+1. For the installation of Python, Tensorflow, and other dependencies, please refer to the `Instruction Guide (Python 3.7).ipynb` and `Instruction Guide (Python 3.8).ipynb` files.
+So far, all programs are developed under Python 3.7.

 2. Visualizations of the respective datasets used in this repository.

 ![](images/mnist.png)